2022 Los Angeles City Council scandal: Kevin de León

 De León offered a statement of apology but did not offer to step down from his position.
 "I regret appearing to condone and even contribute to certain insensitive comments made about a colleague and his family in private...
 I've reached out to that colleague personally."
 On October 20, 2022, de León said he would not resign and that he planned to serve out the remainder of his term.
 He claimed to have apologized "profusely" to Bonin, but Bonin did not accept his apology and demanded via Twitter that de León resign.

 On October 27, 2022, a recall effort against De León was accepted by the Los Angeles City Clerk's office.
+However, the recall campaign failed to acquire the required 20,437 signatures by the deadline—and as a result, no recall referendum was held.

-In December 2022, de León became involved in a fight with protestors at a community event.
+In December 2022, de León became involved in an altercation with protestors at a community event.
 Video of the incident was captured and subsequently released, showing that the physical altercation started when a community activist blocked de León while the latter attempted to exit the building, and ending with de Leon's hands near the activist's neck.

+On September 20, 2023, de León announced that he would run for re-election in the 2024 race.
+He faced numerous challengers who have criticized his remarks in the leaked audio.
+He was later defeated in his reelection in 2024 by Ysabel Jurado.